MaximoGtz/MaximoGtz/README.md

 ---

-## 🚀 About Me
+## About Me
-💻 Automation Tester at Intel
+-Automation Tester at Intel
-⚙️ Backend & Test Automation Specialist
+-Backend & Test Automation Specialist
-🌱 Always improving and learning new technologies
+-Always improving and learning new technologies

 ---